dasch-swiss/dsp-tools/docs/dsp-tools-excel2json.md

 ## "lists" section

-With dsp-tools, the `lists` section of a JSON project file can be created from one or several Excel files.
+With DSP-TOOLS, the `lists` section of a JSON project file can be created from one or several Excel files.
 The lists can then be inserted into a JSON project file and uploaded to a DSP server.
 The command for this is documented [here](./dsp-tools-usage.md#create-the-lists-section-of-a-json-project-file-from-excel-files).